 Book Review.
 A New Insight into Theory of Conceptual Metaphor

 Kövecses, Zoltán.
 (2020).
-Extended conceptual metaphor theory.
+Extended Conceptual Metaphor Theory

 Authors